spotify/lingon/CONTRIBUTING.md

 We love pull requests.
 Here's a quick guide.

-### Fork, then clone the repo:
+### 1. Fork, then clone the repo:

     git clone git@github.com:jpettersson/lingon.git

-### Install dependencies:
+### 2. Install dependencies:

     npm install

-### Make sure the tests pass:
+### 3. Make sure the tests pass:

 You want to be sure that everything is A-OK before starting work on your feature.

     ./test.sh

-### Write Documentation
+### 4. Write Documentation

 The Lingon contributors practise README driven development.
 Add your changes to the documentation before writing code.
-This will put you in a happy place where you contemplate about how real users will interact with your feature.
+This will put you in a happy place where you contemplate about how real users will interact with your change.

+If your change affects the stable Lingon API, update ``docs/API.md``<br />
+If your change affects how a user interacts with Lingon, update ``docs/USAGE.md``

-### Write your feature
+### 5. Write your feature

 Ok, so now you can write some code.
 Have fun!

-### Add tests for your feature.
+### 6. Add tests for your feature.
 Make the tests pass:

     ./test.sh

-Push to your fork and [submit a pull request][pr].
+### 7. Push to your fork and [submit a pull request][pr].

 [pr]: https://github.com/jpettersson/lingon/compare/